kostas696/Mixed-Tool_Data_Projects_Repository/README.md

 ## Overview

 In this repository, you will find various data projects that demonstrate the power of using multiple tools in the data analysis and data science workflows.
-These projects showcase our ability to manipulate, analyze, and visualize data efficiently, drawing from the strengths of Python, SQL, Excel, Tableau etc.
+These projects showcase my ability to manipulate, analyze, and visualize data efficiently, drawing from the strengths of Python, SQL, Excel, Tableau etc.

 ## Project Structure